atas76/openengine/docs/EventData_FormatNotes.md

 ## etn - Easy tracking notation (04/21 - 05/23)

 Started as recording transitions between pitch positions with corresponding actions and within 'match phase blocks', and as a simplified version of FTN.
-The idea during last stages was to capture transitions between phases.
+The idea during the last stages was to capture transitions between phases.
 It evolved to be reused between different project approaches.

 * 0.0.1: Meant for a 'minimal' implementation